 - A: Absolutely, although we highly recommend that you compose a new piece for the specific artists that you will be working with.
 If you already have a piece that would work well for your given instrumentation, though, just let us know.

 Q: Do I rehearse my piece with the ensemble?

 - A: Yes, you will be scheduled to rehearse with your ensemble for an hour.
 Please understand that rehearsal time is tight!
 The ensembles will rehearse on their own as well; unfortunately, there simply isn’t time for multiple rehearsals with composers present.
 We present over 50 works each festival.

 Q: What should I bring with me?

-- Clothes — You may want something “nicer” for concerts (i.e. when your piece is played) but overall the festival is quite casual.
-Summer in Charlotte is HOT.
+- For clothes — You may want something “nicer” for concerts (i.e. when your piece is played) but overall the festival is quite casual.
+Summer in Charlotte is HOT and can be sporadically rainy.
 Otherwise, the expected items: toiletries, laptop, thumb drive, scores (for lessons), staff paper (etc.).

 Q: Is Charlotte safe?